herberthenrique/herberthenrique.github.io/_data/blog/go-reasons.md

 metaDescription: Six reasons why my team decided to use golang as our main programming language
 thumbnail: /assets/go_sumup.jpg
 ---

+> Photo and art by Tom Arrell, commercial usage not allowed

 Hi!
 My name is Herbert and I’m a software engineer at [@SumUp](https://twitter.com/sumupeng).
 We’re a multi-language company and this means we use **a lot** of languages in our ecosystem.
 Just to mentions a few of them, we have Golang, Ruby, Elixir, Erlang, Javascript (node, react), Swift, Kotlin, and Java.

 *If you understand portuguese,[we have a podcast](https://hipsters.tech/hardware-multiplas-linguagens-e-microsservicos-na-sumup-hipsters-on-the-road-30/) about how we deal with hardware, multi-languages, and microservices at Sumup*